 Our solid seals allow you to insert your negatives more easily without the corners becoming hung-up and causing scratches, wrinkles, or bending of your negatives.
 A stitch seal increases this risk.
 Also, solid seals are thinner and allow contact printing of 35mm negative on 8″x10″ paper.

-The 35-6HB will accommodate six 6 frames 35mm un-sleeved negatives and is made from archival 4.8 mil polyethylene.
-The CP 35-6HB is exactly the same as the 35-6HB but has an additional 81⁄2” x 11″ pocket attached to the preserver for a contact sheet.
-The ULT 35-6HB will accommodate six 6 frames 35mm negatives but the openings are slightly larger in order to accept a strip of sleeved 35mm negatives.
+The 35-6HB will accommodate six strips of 6 frames of 35mm un-sleeved negatives and is made from archival 4.8 mil polyethylene.
+The CP 35-6HB also accommodates six strips of 6 frames of 35mm un-sleeved negatives but has an additional 81⁄2” x 11″ pocket attached to the preserver for a contact sheet.
+The ULT 35-6HB will accommodate six strips of 5 frames of 35mm negatives but the openings are slightly larger in order to accept a strip of sleeved 35mm negatives.
 The Ultima negative preservers are also 6 mil polypropylene.

 The ALB albums are the Print File premium brand photo album.
 The ALB has a black buckram textured material covering and 1.5″ D-rings.
 As an added feature a matching slipcase is available for the ALB-G and ALB-S albums.
 The ARC albums are a more “utilitarian” choice for photo, slide, negative or CD preserver storage.
 The ARC album features a highly textured polyethylene interior and exterior.
 The ARC-G has a 1.5″ silver D-ring and the ARC-S feature a 1″ silver D-ring.
 Both albums are completely archival and safe for long-term storage.